Department of Marketing and Consumer Studies, Gordon S. Lang School of Business and Economics

 The Marketing Management major is interdisciplinary, follows a liberal education philosophy, and is built on the Department’s expertise in the field of marketing and consumer research.

 The Department of Marketing and Consumer Studies prepares students for a career in marketing but also for educating them so that they can be active and engaged citizens.
 This is achieved from a balanced curriculum of marketing and liberal education courses that provide students with an understanding of the world they will work and live in.
 Students will gain knowledge in creating, communicating, and delivering product offerings to create value to stakeholders in a global and connected economy.
 Students completing this major will be prepared to pursue a variety of marketing career paths and diverse leadership roles.

 Elective options enable students to select courses which support or complement their primary field of study.
 Examples:

-- students can use Liberal Education and free electives to earn the Certificate in Leadership.
-See http://www.leadershipcertificate.com/ for information regarding this Certificate and its course requirements;
+- students can use a combination of restricted, Liberal Education, and free electives to earn the Certificate in Leadership.
+See http://www.leadershipcertificate.com/ for information about this certificate and its course requirements;

 By the end of the Bachelor of Commerce program, graduates will be able to: